HashimThePassionate/ultimate-mysql-bootcamp/00_getting_started/02_install_mysql_on_linux/readme.md

-##  How to Install Default MySQL-Server that comes with Debian Linux : (optional)
+##  How to Install Default MySQL-Server on Debian Linux : (optional)

 MySQL is  available in **Debian Linux repositories**.
 This means you can easily **install MySQL** on  Linux using the package manager.it can be easily added with a simple command. **Here is Command Below**: